mainmatter/mainmatter.com/src/posts/2022-12-31-wrapping-promises-in-ember-an-overview.md

 {% endraw %}
 ```

-The advantages of this approach are:

-1. 💚 **Dependency size**: no extra dependencies.
-2. 💚 **Modern**: vanilla JS is understandable by any frontend developer and
-   never becomes obsolete.
-3. 💚 **Hidden complexity**: no hidden complexity, everything is on the surface.

-The vanilla promise approach has a number of bitter disadvantages:

-1. 💔 **Boilerplate**: requires a lot of boilerplate code.
-2. 💔 **Autostart**: need to start the promise manually.
-3. 💔 **Auto cleanup**: need to manually check for `isDestroying` and
-   `isDestroyed` inside promise callbacks.
-4. 💔 **Additional**: When several promises need to be dealt with in one class,
-   the code gets mixed up and hard to maintain.
-5. 💔 **Additional**: Need to work around the promise callback mutating the
-   component after it is destroyed.
-6. 💔 **Additional**: Prone to bugs, requires tests which may and will get
-   repetitive as you implement more requests.

 On top of that, you must be very careful when applying this approach in an older
 Ember codebase that uses `set`.
 If the promise resolves when the parent object
 has been destroyed (for example, a Classic Ember component has been removed from